 Step 4: Review Platform Policies

-If there's a dispute regarding the security deposit or damage claim, review the booking platform's terms and conditions for further guidance.
-Most platforms have dispute resolution processes to help mediate between guests and hosts.
+If there's a dispute between you and your host regarding a security deposit claim, consult the booking platform's terms and policies for guidance on dispute resolution procedures.

-If you have concerns about a security deposit or a damage claim, we recommend reviewing the host's policy and the booking platform's terms for further details.
-You can also access our help center resources for more information on specific booking platforms and their security deposit policies.
+If you have any concerns about a security deposit or a damage claim on a booking platform other than Airbnb, we recommend reviewing the host's specific policy and the booking platform's terms and conditions for further details.
+You can also reach out through the help center for additional support and clarification on your booking.

 Do you want to contact us?